jemin555/CSHELL/README.md

 Advantages
 ===========

-=> Focused for Remotewebapplication
+=> Focused for Advanced Remotewebapplication
-=> focused for userfriendly remotewebapplication used with J$wallet and saves time and cost.
+=> Focused for userfriendly remotewebapplication used with J$wallet and saves time and cost.